182.631.13 Principles of Occupational Safety

 Introduces the organizational framework in which safety sciences are practiced in the U.S. Illustrates professional and scientific methodologies by focusing on selected, substantive areas of practice (systems safety, nature of accidents, electrical hazards, fire and fire suppression, explosions and explosives, and falls and walking and working surfaces).

 - Learning Objectives:

-- utilize skills integration via utilization of demonstration materials from real-world incidents
+- Discuss skills integration via utilization of demonstration materials from real-world incidents

-- the knowledge to become resource “Resourceful” via use of Internet and other communication vehicles
+- Become resource “Resourceful” via use of Internet and other communication vehicles

-- describe the skills and knowledge of policies, procedures, programs, and regulations so that there is an understanding of approaches that can be used to decrease probability of incidents and reduce costs for any type of organization
+- Describe the skills and discuss of policies, procedures, programs, and regulations so that there is a discussing of approaches that can be used to decrease probability of incidents and reduce costs for any type of organization

 - Methods of Assessment: